Mystery 101: Production and filming

 The films are shot in the Greater Vancouver metropolitan area in British Columbia, including Vancouver and Maple Ridge.
 Scenes at the fictional Elmstead College campus are shot in communities near Greater Vancouver, including Quest University in Squamish and University of the Fraser Valley in Abbotsford.

 Co-lead Wagner posted in April 2022 regarding her concerns about Hallmark not talking with her about the series' status.
-Her concern was justified.
-The series was officially cancelled by the network a year later, in late April 2023.
+Her concern was justified since the series was officially cancelled by the network a year later, in late April 2023.